All-American Bitch: Composition

 "All-American Bitch" is two minutes and 45 seconds long.
 It was recorded at Amusement Studios and East West Studios in Los Angeles.
 Nigro engineered the song with Sam Stewart, Sterling Laws, Dave Schiffman, and Jasmine Chen and provided production and vocal production.
 He played acoustic guitar, electric guitar, percussion, bass, synthesizer, and drum programming; Stewart played acoustic guitar and electric guitar; Laws played drums; and Ryan Linvill played bass.
 Spike Stent mixed the song at SLS Studios in London, and Randy Merrill mastered it.

-"All-American Bitch" begins as a folk and folk-pop song, and transitions into pop-punk during the chorus, incorporating influences of punk, rock, grunge, and pop rock.
+"All-American Bitch" is a pop-punk and rock song that begins with a folk and folk-pop verse, and transitions into pop-punk during the chorus, incorporating influences of punk rock, grunge, and pop rock.
 Spins Ilana Kaplan believed the song combines Hole's grunge sound with the pop-punk essence of Avril Lavigne and the fictional band Pink Slip from the 2003 movie Freaky Friday.
 It begins with gently strummed acoustic guitars and Rodrigo delivers falsetto vocals with a soft coo.
 She assumes a gentle tone in the verses and a furious one in the choruses.
 A full band plays electric guitars and drums in the chorus as Rodrigo's delivery gets more aggressive.
 She screams loudly after singing the song's lyric about "scream[ing] inside".
 Hannah Dailey of Billboard believed it shifts from "ethereal choral moments to screamed grungey punk sections", and Heather Phares of AllMusic compared the transition to the work of Phoebe Bridgers and Courtney Love.
 Rodrigo credited the transition to the influence of Rage Against the Machine, which American Songwriters Patrick Hosken also observed.
 Writing for The Forty-Five, Rhian Daly thought Rodrigo's delivery went from "pretty to blood-curdling", and Pitchforks Cat Zhang likened her jeering tone to Lavigne and the All-American Rejects.
 The song's production received comparisons to Bikini Kill, Sleater-Kinney, and Paramore.